bahmoudd/arch-install-guide/README.md

 ```

 ### Add Keymaps to vconsole
-For keyboard users with non US Eng only.
+For keyboard users with non-US English only.
 Replace `uk` with yours.
 ```
 echo "KEYMAP=uk" > /etc/vconsole.conf
 ```